Extinction times in the subcritical stochastic SIS logistic epidemic: Introduction

 In the case where $\lambda = \mu$, they obtain:

-Doering, Sargsyan and Sander~\cite{DSS} also study the mean time to extinction starting from a state with a single infective individual, and Kessler~\cite{Kessler} extends these results to cover the whole of the ``transition region'', where $\mu-\lambda$ is of order $N^{-1/2}$.
-The main focus of the paper of Kessler~\cite{Kessler} is the mean {\em number} of infections in this regime.
+Doering, Sargsyan and Sander~(2005) also study the mean time to extinction starting from a state with a single infective individual, and Kessler~(2008) extends these results to cover the whole of the ``transition region'', where $\mu-\lambda$ is of order $N^{-1/2}$.

-However, it appears that deriving the precise asymptotic distribution of the time $T_e^{X^N}$ to extinction has been open until now, even in the case where $\lambda$ and $\mu$ are fixed constants with $\lambda < \mu$.
-A formula for this asymptotic distribution is presented in Kryscio and Lef\`evre~\cite{KL}, with a heuristic argument, and is then reproduced in Andersson and Djehiche~\cite{AD}; this formula is similar in nature to~(\ref{eq.inter}) below, but different in several important respects.
-However, it was noted by Doering, Sargsyan and Sander~\cite{DSS} that the formula in~\cite{KL} and~\cite{AD} is inconsistent with their result (\ref{dss}), and with their numerical results.
-In his 2011 book, N\aa sell~\cite{Nasell} identifies two distinct regimes: one ``critical regime'', where $\mu-\lambda$ is of order at most $N^{-1/2}$, and another (subcritical) where $\mu-\lambda$ is constant or tends to zero more slowly than $N^{-1/2}$.
-For both regimes, N\aa sell~\cite{Nasell} poses as an open problem the determination of the mean extinction time $\E T_e^{X^N}$.
+A formula for the asymptotic distribution of the time $T_N$ to extinction, in the case where $\lambda < \mu$ and $X_N(0)/N$ tends to a constant, is presented by Kryscio and Lef\`evre~(1989) with a heuristic argument, and then reproduced by Andersson and Djehiche~(1998).
+However, the formula is erroneous.
+It was noted by Doering, Sargsyan and Sander~(2005) that the formula given by Kryscio and Lef\`evre~(1989) and Andersson and Djehiche~(1998) is inconsistent with their result (\ref{dss}), and with their numerical results.
+As far as we are aware, no correct explicit formula for the asymptotic distribution of the time $T_N$ to extinction when $\lambda < \mu$ has appeared in the literature, even in the case where $\lambda$ and $\mu$ are fixed constants.
+In his book, N\aa sell~(2011) identifies two distinct regimes: one ``critical regime'', where $\mu-\lambda$ is of order at most $N^{-1/2}$, and another (subcritical) where $\mu-\lambda$ is constant or tends to zero more slowly than $N^{-1/2}$.
+For both regimes, N\aa sell~(2011) poses as an open problem the determination of the mean extinction time $\E T_N$.
+Our results have some similarity with Theorem~2(ii) of Sagitov and Shaimerdenova (2013), who study the distribution of the extinction time for a different version of the logistic model in a completely different limit.

+Barbour, Hamza, Kaspi and Klebaner~(2015) study a very general class of population models, which includes this one.
+The distribution of the extinction time $T_N$, in the case where $\lambda$ and $\mu$ are fixed with $\lambda < \mu$, can, with some effort, be derived from their Theorem~1.2.
+Our results cover the case of fixed $\lambda$ and $\mu$, as well as the near-critical case (which Barbour et al (2015) do not cover), and our proof for this model is significantly simpler than the general argument given by Barbour et al (2015).

-In this paper, we obtain the asymptotic distribution of $T_e^{X^N}$ throughout the subcritical regime.
+Here we obtain the asymptotic distribution of $T_N$ throughout the subcritical regime, for general initial conditions.
 Our main result is as follows.
 We recall that a random variable $W$ has the {\em standard Gumbel distribution} if $\Pr(W \le w) = e^{-e^{-w}}$ for all $w \in \R$.
 The mean of $W$ is equal to Euler's constant $\gamma \approx 0.5772$.